ssg/mazecpc/README.md

 Recently I saw [a blog post from Trixter](http://trixter.oldskool.org/2012/12/17/maze-generation-in-thirteen-bytes/) who tried to port it to PC.
 It eventually got down to 10 bytes.

-Tonight I wanted to give it a shot on Amstrad CPC and here it is, 11 bytes maze generator, created in couple of hours.
+Tonight I wanted to give it a shot on Amstrad CPC and here it is, <s>11 bytes</s>14-bytes maze generator, created in couple of hours.

 # technical notes
 I found it very hard to produce a series of "random bits" on a Z80 CPU.
 There is R register which increases every cycle but naturally deterministic in loops.
 To keep the code short, however, I relied on it and interrupts to introduce a slight entropy.
 I'm sure there is room for improvement.
 Update Dec 29th, 2018: I made the random generator much better by sacrificing 3 more bytes.
 It's a 14-byte maze generator now.